SchneHa/P1-WiFi-Gateway/README.md

 The data processing is based on: http://domoticx.com/p1-poort-smart-meter-data-to-domoticz-esp8266 The captive portal is based on one of the ESP8266 samples, as is the OTA unit.

 The module delivers data to a host via JSON or MQTT messages, but can also be read out via the module's web interface or via Telnet.
+It is possible to send data to a virtual meter "HTTP input" of the Power Brain Wallbox of cFos and can be used to implement load management.
+For that to work Charging Manager of cFos Power Brain Wallbox has to be at least on firmware version 1.17.4-beta.

 When starting, the module first charges the buffer capacitor.
 It will then blink 2x and first try to connect to your WiFi network.
 During this process, the LED flashes with a period of 0.5 Hz.
 If no connection is established, the module starts an access point with the name P1_Setup.
 Connect to this network and surf to 192.168.4.1